What we do

 Award ceremony

-The winners will be announced at an award ceremony in October at the first of our winter Farmer Talks series at the Moorcock Inn, Eggleston.
-Find out more and book for the talks here.
+The winners will be announced at an award ceremony on 15 October at the first of our autumn Farmer Talks series at the Moorcock Inn, Eggleston.

 Criteria